 4. File a complaint with the Federal Trade Commission.

-You can file a complaint with the FTC by calling the FTC's Identity Theft Hotline, toll-free: 1-877-ID-THEFT (438-4338); TTY: 1-866-653-4261; or write Identity Theft Clearinghouse, Federal Trade Commission, 600 Pennsylvania Avenue, NW, Washington, DC 20580.
+You can file a complaint with the FTC online at https://identitytheft.gov/.
+You can also call the FTC's Identity Theft Hotline, toll-free: 1-877-ID-THEFT (438-4338); TTY: 1-866-653-4261; or write Identity Theft Clearinghouse, Federal Trade Commission, 600 Pennsylvania Avenue, NW, Washington, DC 20580.
 Be sure to call the Hotline to update your complaint if you have any additional information or problems.